 - Wedding insurance

-- Day of stationery: order of service, menu and place cards
+- On-the-day wedding stationery: order of service, menu and place cards

 - Marriage licence/registrar fees